hadessg/GTPSLauncherPC/README.md

 yeah its a console app
-it works well easy to set up, please dont remove my name thanks just write the ip address dont include growtopia1.com and 2.com thanks
+it works well easy to set up, please dont remove my name thanks just write the ip address dont include growtopia1.com and 2.com thanks head over to release to get pre compiled